Real World Interactivity Part 1: Scratch-N-Sniff

 Well first, the Ikea effect remains relevant, even when discussing digital effort that your customer must put forth to access your marketing materials.
 Interactive experiences like Zembula’s Scratch-it allow you to simulate the act of scratching a customer might perform.
 Just due to interactivity, the customer will automatically value your message more.

 Next, digital interactivity is built upon many of the same principles as real-world interactive advertising.
 That means there are digital strategies you can use to boot memory production too, no scents required!
 One of the most effective methods of ensuring your reader remembers your marketing campaign is to utilize the psychological principle of curiosity.
+It’s proven that when a reader’s curiosity is satiated, the same areas of the brain related to memory production become activated.
+That means if you can utilize interactivity and Scratch-it technology to pique your reader’s curiosity, they’re more likely to remember whatever information you serve up at the end of your campaign.

 We might not be able to make a digital scratch and sniff yet, but you can achieve the same memory-creating results by pairing marketing psychology with interactive digital experiences like those offered by Zembula!